Have you thought about nutrition?

-I changed my diet considerably, and for some time I would eat lots of chicken, Mediterranean vegetables, fruits, yogurt, very few if any jarred sauces, no takeaways etc. and this worked well.
-Months went by and I, like many others started to lapse.
-Instead of separate meals I started to eat the same as my family desserts started to creep in (to often for me), some jarred sauces and processed foods, the odd take away, and zero alcohol beers most days.
+After a while I had changed my diet considerably, and for months I would eat lots of chicken, Mediterranean vegetables, fruits, yogurt, very few if any jarred sauces, no takeaways etc. and this worked well.

-If you or a family member has a diagnosis and you haven’t looked into nutrition, then a great place to start is the UK Charity or Organisation for your condition.
+If you or a family member has a diagnosis then a great place to start is the UK Charity or Organisation for the condition.

 Please check them out if you haven’t already.